-Derived from a potential for acetaldehyde used in \cite{Han2017} and based on \cite{heazlewood2008roaming} kindly provided by Prof. J. Bowman, Prof. Y.-C. Han and Prof. B. Fu, we study a restricted Hamiltonian system with $2$ degrees of freedom.
+Derived from a potential for acetaldehyde used in \cite{Han2017} and based on \cite{heazlewood2008roaming} kindly provided by Prof. J. Bowman, Prof. Y.-C. Han and Prof. B. Fu, in this appendix we elaborate on the dynamics of a highly restricted Hamiltonian acetaldehyde system with $2$ degrees of freedom.
 Our system assumes HCO and CH$_3$ to be rigid bodies with configurations given by the minimum potential energy in the acetaldehyde well.
+As outcomes of the dynamics of the system we consider the configurations CH$_3$CHO, CH$_3$HCO and the radical products HCO + CH$_3$.

-Moreover, the centre of mass of CH$_3$ moves in a centre of mass frame on the plane defined by HCO.
+We assume the centre of mass of CH$_3$ to move in a centre of mass frame on the plane defined by HCO.
 The orientation of CH$_3$ is fixed so that all internal angles as well as angles with respect to the position vector of the centre of mass of CH$_3$ remain constant.
 In this configuration CH$_3$ is always facing HCO carbon first.